 The fund seeks to maximize your level of current income and preserve your capital by investing primarily in bonds.
 Normally the fund invests at least 80% of its assets in bonds and other debt securities (such as those described below), which may be represented by derivatives such as futures contracts and swaps.
 This policy is subject to change only upon 60 days' prior written notice to shareholders.
 The fund invests in debt securities (excluding derivatives) rated BBB- or better or Baa3 or better by Nationally Recognized Statistical Ratings Organizations designated by the fund's investment adviser, or in debt securities that are unrated but determined to be of equivalent quality by the fund's investment adviser, in each case at the time of purchase.
-The fund does not invest in securities rated Ba1 or below and BB+ or below by Nationally Recognized Statistical Ratings Organizations designated by the fund's investment quality by the fund's investment adviser, or in securities that are unrated but determined to be of equivalent quality by the fund's investment adviser, or in securities rated Ba1 or below and BB+ or below by Nationally Recognized Statistical Ratings Organizations designated by the fund's investment adviser, or in securities that are unrated but determined to be of equivalent quality by the fund's investment adviser, or in securities that are unrated but determined to be of equivalent quality by the fund's investment adviser.
-Such
+The fund does not invest in securities rated Ba1 or below and BB+ or below by Nationally Recognized Statistical Ratings Organizations designated by the fund's investment adviser, or in securities that are unrated but determined to be of equivalent quality by the fund's investment adviser at the time of purchase.
+Such securities are sometimes referred to as "junk bonds."